 A simple “thank you” or pat on the back has proven to lead to:

 - Employee loyalty

 From a psychological standpoint, positive behaviour is a learned trait.
 Exercising positive reinforcement allows your staff to identify when they’re doing something right.
 Over time, these habits become second nature as the person begins to associate that action with the feeling of being emotionally rewarded.

-Recommended Reading: Essential Communication Techniques For Restaurant Management And Staff
+Recommended: Essential Communication Techniques For Restaurant Management and Staff

 3. Open Door Policy